NathanDean/fuzzy-logic/README.md

 ## Next steps

 - **Standardise TypeScript usage:** I've used TypeScript inconsistently throughout the site.
 I'm working on improving my understanding of TypeScript best practices, after which I will standardise its usage throughout the app.
 - **Standardise file structure:** There's some inconsistency in file names and locations.
-For example, the names for the Supabase clients aren't super intuitive, and actions are split between the `/app/actions` and `/utils` folders.
+For example, the names for the Supabase clients aren't completely intuitive, and actions are split between the `/app/actions` and `/utils` folders.
 This makes the app harder to understand, and I plan to fix these inconsistencies.
 However, as the current structure works, I want to wait until I have ample time to properly apply and test a new approach, to avoid breaking changes.